 Watch Out for Oils in Plant-Based Blogger Recipes

-That’s why I’m a part of the Plantricious movement and many of my recipes have the Plantricious label.
-You can find all of my Plantricous recipes here and be assured they don’t contain oil, very little salt, and white sugar.
+That’s why I’m a part of the Plantricious movement, and many of my recipes have the Plantricious label.
+You can find all of my Plantricous recipes here, and be assured they don’t contain oil, very little salt, and NO white sugar.
 Pinterest has the motherload of Plantricious recipes, as well.

 - Must be whole food plant-based and contain no animal products

 Are you getting the picture?
-They’re awfully hard to stop eating and that’s why we avoid them.
-Luckily our tastebuds can adjust back to normal so food from nature still tastes delicious.
+It’s very hard to stop eating these types of packaged foods, and that’s why we avoid them.
+Luckily our tastebuds can adjust back to normal, so food from nature still tastes delicious.
 I point this out so you know what you’re up against.
 Remember this the next time you’re tempted by your favorite ice cream.

 9 Vegan Store-Bought Foods to Avoid if You’re Oil-Free

 Here’s just a small list of some of the foods, while seemingly innocuous, won’t serve your health the way you’re hoping.
 If I’ve missed anything, please add your suggestions in the comments below.

 While it’s tempting to purchase store-bought mayonnaise, it is always made with some kind of oil.
 It doesn’t really matter which kind; they all contain around 120 calories and 14 grams of fat!
 Phew… that IS a lot.

 Instead, make a weekly habit of making your own mayonnaise to use on sandwiches or in dips.
 It’s also used to make egg-free salad recipes such as this Tofu “Egg” Salad, Tempeh Salad Sandwich, or Chickpea Salad.

 2. Non-Dairy Versions of Yogurt and Sour Cream